linkeddatacenter/kees/README.md

 The main classes introduced by KEES vocabulary is the **kees:Plan**.
 A plan  describes how to create or update a named graph in the knowledge base extracting facts from a data source or from axioms.

-A **kees:KnowledgeBase** is defined as a subclass of a sd:Dataset
+A **kees:KnowledgeBase** is defined as a subclass of a sd:Dataset.

 A **kees:KnowledgeBaseDescription** is a document to publishing and trasferring a KEES knowledge base bulding information.
 Think it as a subclass of a foaf:Document.
 This allow to attach license and metadata to your knowledge base description, thus making it sharable and tradeable.

 The **kees:Question** represents the reason for the the knowledge base existence.
 In other words, the knoledge base exists to answer to *questions*.
-Question are natural language expressions that can be expressed as parametric SPARQL queries on a populated knowledge graph.
-The answer to a question can be a table of data, a structured document, a boolean or a translation of these in a natural language sentences.
+Question are natural language expressions that can be answered by a query on a populated knowledge graph.
+The answer to a question can result in tabular data, structured document, boolean sassertion or a translation of these in a natural language sentences.

 A **kees:Agent** is a software process that understands a portion the KEES language profile and that it is able to do actions on a knowledge base.
 For instance, it could be able to ingest data and/or to answer some questions.

-KEES vocabulary provide classes to describe in rdf  SPARQL QUERY operation and SPARQL UPDATE scripts.
+KEES vocabulary provide classes to describe reasoning that can be described as SPARQL scripts.

 The KEES vocabulary is expressed with OWL RDF in [kees.rdf file](v1/kees.rdf).
 The file was edited with Protégé editor.

 Besides few classes and properties, KEES vocabulary defines some individuals:

 - **kees:guard** a [SPARQL service description](https://www.w3.org/TR/sparql11-service-description/#sd-Feature) feature that states that the RDF store supports KEES guard specifications (see below)
-- **kees:trustStatementMetric** defines a  trust metric computed on specific rdf statement.
- **kees:trustPropertytMetric** defines a  trust metric computed on specific properties, **kees:trustSubjectMetric** defines a  trust metric computed on specific subject type, **kees:trustGraphMetric** defines a metric that evaluate a trust value for a graph with a specific name.
+ **kees:trustGraphMetric** defines a metric that evaluate a trust value for a graph with a specific name.
    All can be used in graph quality observations.
 - **kees:append** and **kees:replace** state two possible graph accrual policies.